 Freezing AC issues can be frustrating.
-Many people are not entirely sure how to prepare for freezing AC, which can mean having an expensive breakdown.
-This article will look at all sorts of different ways of keeping your AC from freezing up.
+Many people are unsure how to prepare for freezing AC, which can mean having an expensive breakdown.
+This article will look at different ways to keep your AC from freezing.

 Air conditioners can freeze up for various reasons: insufficient refrigerant, poor airflow, and dirty coils can all cause the problem.

-To restrain your air conditioner from freezing up, you should ensure that the condensate drain is free of debris, check the outside unit for waste, and ensure it’s not exposed to direct sunlight.
+To restrain your air conditioner from freezing up, ensure that the condensate drain is free of debris, check the outside unit for waste, and ensure it’s not exposed to direct sunlight.

 Why Is My Air Conditioner Freezing Up?
 What Causes It To Freeze?